a3c/schooldiary.github.io/_posts/2017-11-09-School-Diary-Training-Manual.markdown

 ## How to login into School Diary?

-To Login into school Diary enter your registered mobile number in the ID and given password in the password field and click on the Submit button.
-Please check with School Diary support team OR School admin if you are not sure about your ID &amp;Password details.
+To login into SchoolDiary enter your registered mobile number in the ID and given password in the password field and click on the #Submit button.
+Please check with SchoolDiary support team OR your school admin if you are not sure about your ID &amp; Password details.
 <img src="../images/FAQ_login2.png">

 ## What if I have forgotten my password?